JonathanHarford/discord_epyc_ts/docs/ONDEMAND_FLOWS.md

 # Creating a game

 Alice→#games:
-	/start
+	/game new

 Bot→#games:
 	@Alice has started a new game!
-Use `/play` to join.
+Use `/game join` to join.

 Bot→Alice(DM):
 	You've started a new game!
 Please write a starting sentence or phrase.